 When it comes to an agent, target the ones that you think will best respond to your work.
 Have a look at who is on their books and the kind of work they represent.
 In being more targeted you will increase you potential success rate.
 And again, exercise patience.
 The industry is full of stories of scriptwriters banging on the door for years before getting in.
 Often a scriptwriter will be in contact with an agent for years before they decide to take them on.
 Or it might take two or three attempts before winning a screenplay contest.

 Who are your contemporary scriptwriting heroes?
 Take a look at their journeys and if relevant, try chasing the paths that worked for them.
 They might not be right for you but trying, failing and then trying another path instead is the only way to find out truly what path will be yours.

-You will share experiences of the industry and find solidarity therefore.
-Creativity will bounce and flow and ideas will spark off each other when shared.
+Reddit Screenwriting and Facebook Screenwriting Groups are two great places to start in terms of finding scriptwriting communities online.
+In addition, you will share experiences of the industry and find solidarity.
+Therefore, creativity will bounce and flow and ideas will spark off each other when shared.